tapjs/tapjs/docs/src/content/changelog/index.md

 # Changelog

+## 15.1 - 2021-11-16

+Updated treport to use react 17, new versions of ink and other internal deps, so that tap could work on node v17 and get quiet some security advisory nags.

 ## 15.0 - 2021-03-30

 This is a major refactor of much of tap's internals, and a lot of new